Boulder City: Similan Island No.3

 Diving in the deeper waters of Boulder City

-Finally, Manta Rays!
+And last but not least, Manta Rays!
 Mantas have been reported at Boulder City, normally in the months of March and April.